Stephen Wojdak

-Stephen Richard Wojdak (December 15, 1938 - June 2, 2015) was an American politician who was a member of the Pennsylvania House of Representatives and a prominent lobbyist in Pennsylvania, where he was the President and CEO of S. R. Wojdak & Associates.
+Stephen Richard Wojdak (December 15, 1938 - June 2, 2015) was an American politician who was a member of the Pennsylvania House of Representatives and a prominent lobbyist in Pennsylvania, where he was the president and CEO of S. R. Wojdak & Associates.

+Early life and education

+Wojdak was born in Scranton, Pennsylvania, on December 15, 1938.
+He was a graduate of the University of Scranton and University of Pennsylvania Law School.

+Career

 Pennsylvania House

-A graduate of the University of Scranton and University of Pennsylvania Law School, he was elected to represent the 169th in the Pennsylvania House of Representatives in 1968.
+In 1968, he was elected to represent the 169th District in the Pennsylvania House of Representatives.
 He served four terms in the House, ultimately serving as chairman of the House Appropriations Committee, before retiring in 1976.